Tifiloow/rpihotspotvpn/README.md

 `sudo git clone https://github.com/tifiloow/rpihotspotvpn` Go into the install folder of the project && start start_install.sh:
 `cd /rpihotspotvpn/install && chmod +x start_install.sh && ./start_install.sh`
-It will ask some questions, generate some keys,  and finally ask to reboot the pi.
+It will ask some questions, generate some keys,  and finally it will ask to reboot the pi.
 #### Note: A uninstall file exists

 ---